-Warning: Use extreme care when covering cables with the track covers to prevent damage to the electrical cables and a potential fire or shock hazard.
+Use extreme care when covering cables with the track covers to prevent damage to the electrical cables and a potential fire or shock hazard.

+All anchored studs must be flush with top of nuts to prevent interference with BarrierGate® 2.0 operation.
 If necessary, cut studs after they are torqued and touch up with cold galvanizing compound.